 ArcGIS Runtime Basic licensing and above can be authorized in the following ways:

-- The app includes an ArcGIS Runtime Basic deployment license (available for purchase).
+- The app includes an ArcGIS Runtime Basic license string (available for purchase).

 - Sign in to the app with an ArcGIS Online or ArcGIS Enterprise named user account.
 The account's user type determines which license level is authorized: